ocrdu/Arduino_SAMD21_turbo_PWM/README.md

-*Note: still under development.
-Seems to work fine, though*
+*Note: Still under development.
+Seems to work fine, though.*

 ## A first attempt at a fast PWM library for SAMD21G-based Arduinos